I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 —

-Okay, you know that moment when your golden’s crate is just sitting there in the middle of your living room like an eyesore you’ve been ignoring for six months?
-Yeah.
-Mine was blocking the whole entryway and I kept stubbing my toe on it every morning.
-Not cute.
+Do you have one of those moments when you’re staring at your golden’s crate that’s been sitting in the middle of your living room for six months?
+Yeah, mine was blocking my entryway and I kept stubbing my toe on it in the morning.

 Materials & Tools: